 The Alimond Show

-Clarice Williams of Webs Training Center - From Jehovah's Witness Upbringing to Nonprofit Visionary: Empowering Communities, Revolutionizing Family Programs, and Advocating for Self-Sufficiency
+Clarice Williams of WEBS Training Center - From Jehovah's Witness Upbringing to Nonprofit Visionary: Empowering Communities, Revolutionizing Family Programs, and Advocating for Self-Sufficiency

 Alimond Studio

-Discover the transformative journey of Clarice Williams, the visionary behind Webs Training Center in Herndon, Virginia.
+Discover the transformative journey of Clarice Williams, the visionary behind WEBS Training Center in Herndon, Virginia.
 Clarice joins us to share her inspiring story, rooted in her upbringing as a Jehovah's Witness and shaped by her work as a government auditor.
 Her passion for community service shines through as she talks about innovative family-oriented programs at her nonprofit, such as the Salsa Sprouts kitchen gardening initiative and the Sunday Solutions workshops.
 Clarice's dedication to helping those in need is evident in the Low-Income Tax Clinic, where she extends a hand to those seeking assistance with tax preparation.
 Her personal experiences growing up in a large, low-income family underscore her commitment to self-sufficiency and resourcefulness, values that permeate all aspects of Webb's Training Center.

 We also delve into the center's dynamic strategies for securing funding and expanding program reach, from service sales to building strong partnerships.
 Learn how marketing initiatives, including social media and traditional outreach, play a crucial role in supporting the mission.
 We introduce the "Sub Club," a unique program empowering substitute teachers and teacher assistants on their path to full certification.
 Clarice invites listeners to engage with the center, attend local and national meetings, and bring forth new ideas.
-By fostering community connections and providing invaluable resources, Webb's Training Center stands as a beacon of empowerment and support for all it serves.
+By fostering community connections and providing invaluable resources, WEBS's Training Center stands as a beacon of empowerment and support for all it serves.
 Join us and be inspired by Clarice's unwavering commitment to making a difference.

 Speaker 1: